panglesd/slipshow/docs/editor-setup.rst

 - It compiles your presentation on save.

 This integration is still in its early days.
-It is going to be improved and extended with new releases of slipshow.
+It is going to be improved and extended with new releases of Slipshow.

 Emacs
 =====

-You need two modes to develop slipshow presentations comfortably in emacs:
+You need two modes to develop Slipshow presentations comfortably in emacs:

 - `markdown-mode <https://github.com/jrblevin/markdown-mode>`_, a major mode for editing markdown document with syntax highlighting, and other facilities.